 Occasionally.
-Sitting occurs to drive a service truck from location to location to access various sites within the District, or when operating service equipment (forklift, etc.), and when preparing documentation or using a computer terminal.
+Sitting occurs to drive a truck, or service vehicle from location to location to access various sites within the District, or when operating service equipment when applicable.
+Sitting may occur when preparing documentation or using a computer terminal at discretion.
 Duration of driving varies from 10 to 30 minutes based on driving conditions, and occurs up to several times per day based on necessity.
+Operation of equipment varies significantly due to function performed.